Skeleton Clustering: Dimension-Free Density-based Clustering: Density-Based Edge Weights Construction

-In this work we take $d(.,.)$ to be usual Euclidean distance and use $||.||$ to denote the Euclidean norm.
-The set $A_{j\ell} $ describes the region where $c_j$ and $c_\ell$ are the two closest knots and is illustrated in the left Figure~\ref{fig::2nn}.
+In this work, we take $d(.,.)$ to be the usual Euclidean distance and use $||.||$ to denote the Euclidean norm.
+An example 2-NN region of a pair of knots is illustrated in Figure~\ref{fig::2nn}.

-Following the idea of density-based clustering, two knots $c_j, c_\ell$ belongs to the same clusters if they are in a connected high-density region of the PDF, and we would expect the region between $c_j, c_\ell$ to have a high density.
-Hence, the probability $\PP(A_{j\ell}) = P(X_1 \in A_{j\ell})$ measures the association between $c_j$ and $c_\ell$ (see Figure~\ref{fig::2nn} right).
-Based on this insight, the \emph{Voronoi density (VD)} measures the edge weight of $(c_j,c_\ell)$ with
+Following the idea of density-based clustering, two knots $c_j, c_\ell$ belong to the same clusters if they are in a connected high-density region, and we would expect the 2-NN region of $c_j, c_\ell$ to have a high probability measure.
+Hence, the probability $\PP(A_{j\ell}) = P(X_1 \in A_{j\ell})$ can measure the association between $c_j$ and $c_\ell$ (see illustration in Figure~\ref{fig::2nn} right).
+Based on this insight, the Voronoi density measures the edge weight of $(c_j,c_\ell)$ with

-Namely, we divide the probability of overlapping region by the mutual Euclidean distance.
-The division of the distance adjusts for the fact that 2-NN regions have different sizes and provides more weights to edges between knots that are close to each other.
+Namely, we divide the probability of the in-between region by the mutual Euclidean distance.
+The division of the distance adjusts for the fact that 2-NN regions have different sizes and provides more weights to edges between knots close in distance.
+However, such division makes the Voronoi density to be in the unit of $1/\norm{c_j - c_\ell}$ and hence can be scale-dependent.